bhupeshpatil04/FullStack-Intern-Coding-Challenge/README.md

 - Validation is implemented on the backend for required fields; frontend includes basic forms.
 - Sorting/filtering on tables is supported via query params on backend; frontend shows simple lists.

-## Files included
-See the zipped project attached.